|Page tools: Print Page Print All RSS Search this Product|

 47 In this release, estimated resident population data has also been published in 1km˛ grid format.
 The population grid offers a consistently sized spatial unit and gives a refined model of population distribution, particularly for the non-urban areas of Australia.
 It is also an established, easy to understand and readily comparable international standard which will enable users to make local, national and international comparisons of population density.

-48 The population grid was modelled using preliminary 2017 SA1 ERP.
+48 The population grid initially released in this issue on 24 April 2018 was modelled using preliminary 2017 SA1 ERP.
+On 31 August 2018, a population grid modelled using revised 2017 SA1 ERP was added.
 All SA1s with an ERP greater than zero were identified.
 Within these SA1s all known residential dwelling locations were identified using a variety of sources including the Geocoded National Address File (GNAF).Within each populated SA1 the 2017 SA1 ERP was distributed equally across all the residential dwellings.
 The average value assigned to each dwelling was then summed within each 1km˛ grid cell across the country.

 49 The population grid is provided in three formats: